corsaro1/KAPU/README.md

 ###  Credits
-A special thank to gr33ndrag0n for his help in solving a TLS 1.2 issue when communicating with his node and for having suggested me the name WAW https://github.com/Gr33nDrag0n69
+A special thank to gr33ndrag0n for his help in solving a TLS 1.2 issue when communicating with his node https://github.com/Gr33nDrag0n69